dw713/dw713BLOG/content/blog/terraform-deploy-docker/deploying-terraform-infra-to-docker.md

 ---
-Title: How To Deploy Terraform IaaS to Docker
+title: AWS Terraform Deployment with Docker
-Date: 2022-31-10
+date: "2022-10-31"
-Description: Lab: Create Terraform Infrastructure with Docker
+description: "Using Terraform Infrastrucure as a Code with Docker"
 ---

 Head over to the link below to access the Module.
 Run the steps below on how to deploy Terraform AWS with Docker